aaronpkelly/aaronpkelly.github.io/HEADER.md

 "Programs must be written for people to read and only incidentally for machines to execute" - (SICP)

-Howdy, I'm Aaron, and I'm really good at breaking things for a living.
-Sometimes, I'll even try to put those things together, and write about my varying levels of success!
+Howdy, I'm Aaron, and I'm really good at breaking things.
+I've even made a living out of it.
+Sometimes, just sometimes...
+I'll even try to put those things back together, and learn something in the process!

 ![avatar](https://avatars1.githubusercontent.com/u/29888436?s=460&u=03df457371669048031a735802c33b93d07a1f10&v=4)